vaperrin98/beautiful-jekyll/index.md

 If the large majority of parameters are within the normal range, one variable is particularly high in this borough: the crime rates.
 The crime rates per thousand population in Westminster is almost 3 times higher as the london mean crime rates per thousand population. (put small barplot for this).
 This added to the tourists everywhere, probably not a great place to live in London ...

+If we did find some borough clusters, we see that it isn't easy to group the neighborhoods in very distinct clusters.
+This is not really surprising, as real human data is usually defined by many variables, and they are probably not all included in that analysis.

+But can we find significant differences between neighborhoods in terms of life satisfaction, happiness, worthwhileness and anxiety, significant enough to uncover groups of neighborhoods?
+We found that it was not the case.
+This indicates that well-being variables by themselves cannot explain the neighborhood groups.

+To conclude, it is possible to group London neighborhoods, showing that well being, security and economic stability **together** are important life components that create some differences between neighborhoods in London.

 <a name = "part3"></a>
 # 3. Policital control in council
 -> map with political control

 <a name = "part3a"></a>
-## 3.a.
+## 3.1.
 Influence of life satisfaction on political control

 <a name = "part3b"></a>
-## 3.b.
+## 3.2.
 What does this mean for a politician?

 <a name = "conclusion"></a>
 # Conclusion